-May 9, 1933: Helen Keller’s Scorching Letter to the Nazis about Book-Burning, Censorship, and the Inextinguishable Freedom of Ideas
+May 9, 1933: Helen Keller’s Searing Letter to the Nazis About Censorship and the Inextinguishable Freedom of Ideas

 “You can burn my books… but the ideas in them have seeped through a million channels and will continue to quicken other minds.”

 By Maria Popova

 In 1933, as the Nazis began taking over Germany, their parasitic despotism spared no effort in co-opting the country’s people, ideas, and culture.
 Among the many oppressive tactics was a command to destroy all books deemed to reflect an “un-German spirit.”
 Nazi leaders enlisted mobs of students in ripping such books from bookstores and libraries, then setting them ablaze in the streets.
 Within days, a book-burning epidemic spread like urban wildfire across Germany.

 Among the blacklisted authors was Helen Keller (June 27, 1880–June 1, 1968).
 Upon hearing the news, Keller, ordinarily a legendary optimist and champion of the human spirit, promptly issued a searing letter to the student body of Germany.
 Found in Uncharted: Big Data as a Lens on Human Culture (public library) — that fascinating effort to quantify cultural change through the dual lens of history and digital data by analyzing 30,000 books — Keller’s message is at once scathingly outraged and full of inextinguishable humanity.

 To the student body of Germany: